 Shoulder dystocia

 The brachial plexus is a cluster of nerves running from the shoulders to the arms.
-If the doctor fails to place the baby’s shoulders appropriately during delivery, the brachial plexus can be injured, and the newborn may lose the ability to move one or both arms.
+If the doctor fails to place the baby’s shoulders appropriately during delivery, the brachial plexus can be injured, and the newborns may lose the ability to move one or both arms.

 Swelling of the scalp’s soft tissue